 Virtual learning: Companies turn to BPO to combat talent retention

-LBPO providers are embracing e-learning, with more than 50 percent of courses now delivered through this medium.
+Boston-based NelsonHall, an independent business process optimization (BPO) analyst firm, offers a new report containing a comprehensive assessment of learning BPO (LBPO) services.
 The highlight in the marketplace over the last 12 months has been stronger focus on the development of mobile learning content, and the use of virtual classroom technology.